 Rama Rama Hare Hare

-Hare (pronounced ha-re) refers to the energy of pleasure of the Lord.
-Krishna means “more attractive.” and Rama means “the reservoir of all pleasures.”
+Hare (pronounced ha-ray) refers to the energy of pleasure of the Lord.
+Krishna means “most attractive.”
+And Rama means “the reservoir of all pleasure.”

-This implies that spiritual practice is proving to be an experience full of fun and joy.
+The meanings of these names imply that spiritual practice is an experience full of fun and joy.

-Also in the Vaishnava tradition there are other mantras sung on various occasions.
+In the Vaishnava tradition there are also other mantras sung on various occasions.
 Two of the most common are:

-The morning hours are considered most conducive to meditation because they relate to peace and concentration.
-There is nevertheless no rigid rule for this meditation song.
-You can sing anywhere and anytime.
+The morning hours are considered most conducive to meditation because they are the time most conducive to peace and concentration.
+There is, nevertheless, no rigid rule for mantra meditation.
+You can chant anywhere and anytime.